ekard-lampin/CardGrower/CHANGLELOG.md

 - Added gatekeeper logic to block certain player actions until they have completed certain tutorial stages.

 v0.12.0-intro-cutscene ============================================================================
-- TODO: Fill out world.
+- Filled out surroundings during game to make the world feel more lifelike.
+- Filled out start menu to make it feel more lifelike.
-- TODO: Add intro cutscene.
+- Added intro cutscene.